hamilton-lima/robolucha/docs/system-architecture.md

 > technology: angular-cli + typescript

-## Api
+## API
 Backend application to support Client features that persists information on the database
-Is should publish changes to the code on the cache
+Notify match runner of changes to the code by publishing luchador updates

 > technology: playframework + postgredb + redis

-## CMS-Api
+## CMS-API
 Content Management System, provides latest news and the API documentation to the site
-- reads folder from google drive with .md files
+- reads .md files from folder at google drive
 - publishes the files as html to the site
 - use folders to create category of posts: main-page, archive